pfraces-labs/functional-webcomponents/README.md

 <input-number value="0" style="background-color: lightgrey"></input-number>
 ```

-At first, having `display: block;` applied to components seems a good default,
+Having `display: block;` applied to components seems a good default, but it
-but it has its drawbacks:

-- It adds more computation to the creation of new components which could mean a
-  performance penalty when creating lots of them
-- It changes the default behavior defined in the standard
+changes the default behavior defined in the standard

-For those reasons we are going to do without this feature and keep it just in
+For now, we are going to do without this feature and keep it just in the default
-the default styles example for reference.
+styles example for reference.

 ## Complex Data